josephpconley/josephpconley.github.io/_posts/2014-6-18-totaljs-knockoutjs.md

 ##Conclusion

-There's no lack of Javascript web frameworks, and like any technology toolbox it's important to understand  surface of the framework, I would highly recommend total.js for rapid development of responsive webapps.
+There's no lack of Javascript web frameworks, and like any technology toolbox it's important to use the right tool for the job.
+While I've only just scratched the surface of the framework, I would highly recommend total.js for rapid development of responsive webapps.